ursatile/aspnet-btb/601-rendering-emails-in-aspnet.md

 We'll add links to the `Areas/Admin/TicketOrders/Index.cshtml` view in the admin area to the HTML and text versions of each order email, and add a new controller action to render the previews.

-Add a new constructor parameter `IMailRenderer mailRenderer` to the primary constructor on `TicketOrdersController`.
+Add a new constructor parameter `IMailBodyRenderer mailRenderer` to the primary constructor on `TicketOrdersController`.

 Add a new action method to `TicketOrdersController`: